theY4Kman/viper/docs/source/sourcemod/sourcemod.rst

     These are frequently used as return values in callback functions to instruct Viper how to handle a situation.
 Generally, `Plugin_Continue` means to continue processing other callbacks, `Plugin_Stop` means to stop whatever processing is going on, and `Plugin_Handled` means to stop processing because we've done our job.

+..  function:: get_game_path()

+    Returns the full path to the game directory.

+..  function:: get_sourcemod_path([path=""])

+    Returns the full path to SourceMod.
+The ``path`` argument should be a string, and is appended to the SourceMod path that is returned.
+This is for convenience and readability.

 ..  class:: server_out

     Writes to the server console.
 An instance of this class is used to overwrite `sys.stdout` in order to provide `print` redirection.